Prateek-Sharma-87/Linear-Regression/README.md

 # Linear-Regression
-Implementation of Linear Regression Models using Scikit-learn
+Implementation of Linear Regression Model using Scikit-learn